expo/expo/docs/versions/unversioned/guides/push-notifications.md

   View,
 } from 'react-native';

-import registerForPushNotificationsAsync from 'registerForPushNotificationsAsync';
+// This refers to the function defined earlier in this guide import registerForPushNotificationsAsync from './registerForPushNotificationsAsync';

 export default class AppContainer extends React.Component {
   state = {
     notification: {},
   };

-  componentWillMount() {
+  componentDidMount() {
     registerForPushNotificationsAsync();

     // Handle notifications that are received or selected while the app